 4. Buck v.
 Bell (1927)

 During World War II, the world was in an uproar at the forced sterilization policies carried out by the Nazis.
-What many weren’t aware of (or perhaps just didn’t want to acknowledge) was that the US had been at it for years.
+What many weren’t aware of, was that the US had been at it for years.
 In 1927, the supreme court decided that forced sterilization of people with intellectual disabilities was a-ok, with Judge Oliver Wendell Holmes making the nauseating comment “society can prevent those who are manifestly unfit from continuing their kind…three generations of imbeciles are enough.”

 3. Dred Scott v.
 Sandford (1857)

-Racism may still be very much extant today, but it’s nothing compared to the scale of institutionalized racism that dominated the US’s past.
-In 1857, the supreme court ruled 7-3 that black Americans, regardless of whether they were in slavery or free, could not be considered citizens, and could not claim the same rights as citizens in court.
-8 years and one very blood civil war later, the ruling was finally overturned by the addition of the 13th and 14th amendments.
+Racism may still be very much extant today.
+However, it’s nothing compared to the scale of institutionalized racism that dominated the US’s past.
+In 1857, the supreme court ruled 7-3 that black Americans, regardless of whether they were in slavery or free, could not be considered citizens.
+Also, they could not claim the same rights as citizens in court.
+8 years and one very blood civil war later, the ruling was finally overturned.

 2. Plessy v.
 Ferguson (1896)

 If Dred Scott v.
 Sandford hadn’t already done a good enough job of demonstrating the Supreme Court’s sometimes shady decision making, Plessy V Ferguson certainly does.
 Almost ten years after the Supreme Court decided that black American’s had no standing in court, it added insult to injury by upholding the state of Louisiana’s decision to segregate public facilities according to race.
 The worse part?
-It would take another 58 years before the decision was finally overturned with the case of Brown v Board of Education.
+It would take another 58 years before the decision was finally overturned.

 1. Korematsu v.
 United States (1944)